 The HTC One has now been out for a year.
 Since we originally reviewed the phone, it has been crowned our phone of the year 2013, beating the Google Nexus 5, iPhone 5S and Samsung Galaxy S4.

 As you might have guessed – we still like it.
 In fact we still think the HTC One is one of the best mobile phones on the market even though it's not quite as fast as some of the newer competitors.

 However, it now has a rival from its own family.
-The HTC One M8 is due to launch on 25 March.
-It will offer an improved camera, a tweaked design and a slightly larger screen.
+The HTC One M8 has launched and it's a very good phone indeed.
+It offers an improved camera, a tweaked design and a slightly larger screen.